Yarroudh/Optim3D/README.md

 ```bash
 docker cp CONTAINER_ID:/home/user/output/footprint_tiles PATH_ON_HOST_MACHINE
 ```
+This will copy the output of footprints tiling.
+Please check the results section for the output structure.

 - Top copy the output of all the commands:
 ```bash
 docker cp CONTAINER_ID:/home/user/output PATH_ON_HOST_MACHINE